kaapana/kaapana/docs/source/development_guide.rst

   | In case your algorithm works with ``.nrrd`` files you could simply download the batch folder that we generated in the example-dcm2nrrd folder

-* Now we create the following python script.
+* Now we create the following python script ``extract_study_id.px``.
 Make sure that we have Pydicom installed:

 .. literalinclude:: ../../templates_and_examples/examples/workflows/docker-container/extract-study-id/files/extract_study_id.py

 .. hint::

-  | When creating a new algorithm you can always take our templates TODO as a starting point and simply add your code snippet in between for the processing.
+  | When creating a new algorithm you can always take our templates (``templates_and_examples/templates/docker-container``) as a starting point and simply add your code snippet in between for the processing.

 In order to test the script we uncomment the os.environ sections and adapt the ``WORKFLOW_DIR`` to the ``data`` location on our local file system.
 Then we execute the script.
 On the platform all the environment variables will be set automatically.
 If the algorithm runs without errors, the most difficult part is already done, we have a running workflow!